Coffin Mew advises the shareholders of DV02 Limited on their sale to Daisy Group

 Coffin Mew recently advised the shareholders of DV02 Limited on the sale of its entire issued share capital to Daisy Group, a leader in the IT and telecoms marketplace.

 The Portsmouth-based B2B voice, mobile, data and video communications reseller based in Portsmouth had been a Daisy Group wholesale partner since 2004.
 It had been owned and run by Vince Potter, Greg Tutt and Steve Tutt.

-Our team was led by Corporate Partner, Hayley Bevis, who was assisted by Associate Solicitor, Jonathan Sherman.
-Support was also provided by Eve Laws in our commercial property team, Mark O’Halloran, Rebecca West, Andrew Jerrard and Guy Cartwright in our commercial team and Leon Deakin, Amy Richardson and Charlotte Allery in the firm’s employment team.
+Our team was led by Corporate Partner, Hayley Bevis.
+Support was also provided by Eve Laws in our commercial property team, Mark O’Halloran, Andrew Jerrard and Guy Cartwright in our commercial team, and Leon Deakin, Amy Richardson and Charlotte Allery in the firm’s employment team.